 Students continue to rely on loans to finance their postsecondary education.
-The Office of Higher Education surveyed Minnesota postsecondary institutions in 2013 to collect new data on cumulative student loan debt on graduates over the past three years.
-The data includes cumulative median and average debt for students receiving sub-baccalaureate certificates, associate degrees, bachelor's degrees, master's degrees, doctorates and first-professional degrees in Minnesota.
+The Office of Higher Education surveyed Minnesota postsecondary institutions to collect data on cumulative student loan debt on graduates over the past three years.
+The report [ Appendix ] includes cumulative median debt for students receiving sub-baccalaureate certificates, associate degrees, bachelor's degrees, master's degrees, doctorates and first-professional degrees in Minnesota by institution.

 Source: Minnesota Office of Higher Education

 Cumulative student loan debt refers to the total debt a student incurred while attending and graduating from the same institution to complete a certificate or degree.
 The debt figures include debt from federal, state and private sources that is known to the institution while the student was in attendance.
 Any debt incurred from any previous institution attendance, if not the graduating institution, is not included.
 For students completing graduate degrees (master's level or higher) debt data was only reported for their graduate degree, and did not include any undergraduate debt they may have incurred.
 Students who had no debt are not included in the median.